The Pros and Cons of Compressive Sensing for Wideband Signal Acquisition: Noise Folding vs. Dynamic Range: Impact of White Noise on CS-Based Acquisition Systems

 \subsection{Noise model and performance metrics}

 The bulk of the CS literature focuses on CS acquisition and recovery in the face of {\em measurement noise} $\e$ as in (\ref{eq:phi2})~\cite{CandeRT_Stable,NeedeT_CoSaMP,BlumeD_Iterative,CohenDD_Instance,CandeT_Dantzig}.
-Moreover, most of this literature also focuses on the setting where $\e$ is {\em bounded}.
-In this section we build on~\cite{TreicDB_Application} to examine the effect of both measurement noise as well as {\em signal noise} that may corrupt the signal prior to the measurement process (as in the case of a Gaussian channel).
+In this section we build on~\cite{TreicDB_Application} to examine the effect of both measurement noise (i.e., noise caused by the measurement hardware) as well as {\em signal noise} (noise at the antenna induced by the fact that the receiver's physical temperature is above absolute zero combined with other random disturbances in the channel).
 Specifically, we now assume that the Fourier representation of $x(t)$ consists of a $\sparsity$-sparse signal corrupted by additive noise $\n$.
-Thus, we acquire the measurements \ss \ss
+Thus, we acquire the measurements

 This scenario is subtly different from (\ref{eq:phi2}), because part of the noise is now scaled by the matrix $\R$.
 Our chief interests are to understand how $\R$ affects $\n$ and how $\R \n + \e$ manifests itself in the recovered $\widehat{\balpha}$.